tawilkinson/tawilkinson/rpgs/_posts/2018-05-16-company-of-the-dragon.md

 ## Tools

 The Company of the Dragon interior was designed using <a href="https://hobbyte.net/">Hobbyte's Dungeon Builder</a>.
 This blog makes no income and so I am able to show these maps here under the terms of my Dungeon Builder license.
-Samuel Bonner's name comes straight from<a href="http://www.artemisgames.co.uk/Productpage.html"> Artemis Games'</a> <a target= href="https://www.rpgnow.com/product/191206/Concept-Cards--Characters?src=hottest_filtered">Character Cards</a>.
+Samuel Bonner's name comes straight from<a href="http://www.artemisgames.co.uk/Productpage.html"> Artemis Games'</a> <a href="https://www.rpgnow.com/product/191206/Concept-Cards--Characters?src=hottest_filtered">Character Cards</a>.
 The character himself is inspired by his card.

 Keep on Adventuring!